Skip to main content

 250-551-8046

+The approach is comprehensive and grounded in four pillars of social responsibility; businesses, communities, culture and the environment.
 Corrine plays a pivotal role in assisting with the development of emergency management plans and engaging with community leaders to build an understanding and consensus of the critical role of being prepared for, and responding to, emergencies.
 She is responsible for facilitating and updating the emergency management plan for the region and engage with all levels government, rights holders, stakeholders, community leaders and partners to ensure that emergency management plans are aligned and supportive.

 This role also supports the advancement of Kootenay Rockies Tourism’s strategic goals by aligning with the pillars of Destination Development and Stewardship (including social responsibility), Industry Support and Engagement and Communication, Education and Advocacy.